viaart/DisplayedAppSwitcher/README.md

     * 5.9.3 (3169)
     * 5.9.7 (3931)

-## TODO
+# TODO

 The following things could be done to improve the tool:

-* Auto Update
+- [ ] Auto Update
-* Settings to designate keyboard shortcuts.
+- [ ] Custom keyboard shortcuts.
-* Different behaviors depending on application versions.
+- [ ] Different behaviors depending on application versions.

+# Changelog

+- [x] Singleton - only one app allowed to run at a time - `v1.0.0.1`.